 When you present your unique web application to a potential customer, the last thing you would want is to ruin your stunning graphic design work by putting help text everywhere to hand-hold your new user.

-“Tooltips” on your icon can help you in a big way.
-Tooltips offer users the capability to learn a system by understanding icons without harming the UI experience.
+“Tooltip” on your icon can help you in a big way.
+Tooltip offers users the capability to learn a system by understanding icons without harming the UI experience.

 Usability concept# 3: Give Valuable Status Messages